LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

+By: Michael Hahn, June 2014

-The easiest way to learn how Android Wear works is to install the Android Wear Preview app on your handheld device and and try it out.
+The easiest way to learn how Android Wear works is to install the Android Wear Preview application on your handheld device and and try it out.
 For now, we have to use an Android Wear emulator instead of an actual Android Wear device to see how it works.

-The Android Wear Preview app displays all handheld device notifications on the Android Wear emulator.
+The Android Wear Preview application forwards all handheld device notifications to the Android Wear emulator.
 You can swipe the screen up or down to scroll through the list of notifications, swipe right to delete a notification, or swipe left to select a demand icon.
 The functionality is fairly basic at this point, but it is a good stepping off point for more interesting examples later.

 .. _setup: